poiuytrez/AndroidInAppBilling/README.md

 In-app Billing Version 2 is superseded.
 Please [migrate to Version 3](http://developer.android.com/google/play/billing/billing_overview.html#migration) at your earliest convenience.

-Professional Support
+Support
 ---------------------
-To get professional support for the plugin, please contact me at gcharhon(at)smartmobilesoftware.com.
+For free community support, please use the issue tracker.
-For community support, please use the issue tracker.
+To get professional non-free support for the plugin, please contact me at gcharhon(at)smartmobilesoftware.com.

 MIT License
 ----------------